Callander: Toponym

 The name Callander was first recorded, perhaps erroneously, as Callander in 1238, and Kallandrech in 1438, and the etymology is uncertain.
 William J Watson had the derivation as Gaelic Calasraid, meaning "harbour-street" or "ferry-street" in 1913.
 By 1926, Watson stated "Callander on Teith…is a transferred name from Callander near Falkirk", and indeed, it is probable that from at least the 16th century, Callander was influenced by that spelling.
 Early forms with Calen- may relate to the original name of the estate, which may have straddled the Teith.
 Calendrate may have been a subdivision of this estate, and the sraid element may relate to a Roman road.
 Some of the early forms contain –drate, which might be Gaelic drochaid "bridge".

-Calender may also be of Brittonic origin, and derived from *caleto-dubro- (Welsh caled-dŵr), meaning "hard-water".
+Callander may also be of Brittonic origin, and derived from *caleto-dubro- (Welsh caled-dŵr), meaning "hard-water".
 The -n- in the name Callander is intrusive.
 It may originally have been a river-name, perhaps that of the present River Teith.
 A name of the Calder type, Callander may share an etymology with the Callater Burn in Aberdeenshire, as well as the English names Calder in West Yorkshire, and Kielder in Northumberland.